Bright Sparklers fireworks disaster

-The Bright Sparklers fireworks disaster occurred on 7 May 1991 at 3:45 pm MST in Sungai Buloh, Selangor, Malaysia.
-A massive explosion at the Bright Sparklers fireworks factory caused 26 deaths, 103 injuries, and the destruction of 46 homes, damaging 149 others.
+On 7 May 1991 at 3:45 pm MST in Sungai Buloh, Selangor, Malaysia, a massive explosion at the Bright Sparklers fireworks factory caused 26 deaths, 103 injuries, and the destruction of 46 homes, damaging 149 others.
 The blast, audible 7–8 km away, was nicknamed the "Hiroshima of Sungai Buloh" by local media due to its devastating impact.
 (Note: The nickname "Hiroshima of Sungai Buloh" was used by media to compare the explosion's devastation to the atomic bombing of Hiroshima during World War II.)
 The disaster led to significant regulatory changes, including the temporary closure of fireworks factories and the passage of the Occupational Safety and Health Act 1994.

 Background

 Bright Sparklers Sdn.
-Bhd., established on 26 November 1973 and operational since 1 April 1974, was located in a rural area 30 km from Sungai Buloh’s population center.
+Bhd., established on 26 November 1973 and operational since 1 April 1974, was located in a rural area 30 km from Sungai Buloh's population center.
+It has ceased operations.
 The factory imported, exported, and manufactured fireworks, including hand-held sparklers, Roman candles, fountains, and rockets.
 It exported significant quantities to the United Kingdom and Europe, with RM 1.57 million in exports between January and April 1991.
 The facility was insured against fire for RM 1.5 million, with the manager holding a RM 50,000 personal accident policy.

 The factory operated illegally without a valid manufacturing license since 1978, lacked permits for storing explosives, and employed underage workers, violating Malaysian labor laws.
 It was not built to safety specifications, and raw materials and finished products were stored unsafely on-site.
 Ownership included a Hong Kong-based company, 10 Malaysian individuals, local private companies, and Singaporean stakeholders.

 Explosion and fire

-On 7 May 1991, at 3:45 pm, an explosion occurred at the Bright Sparklers factory, triggered by a Hong Kong chemist’s negligence during fireworks testing in the factory canteen.
+On 7 May 1991, at 3:45 pm, an explosion occurred at the Bright Sparklers factory, triggered by a Hong Kong chemist's negligence during fireworks testing in the factory canteen.
 Explosive chemicals spilled, igniting a fire that spread to a nearby pile of large firecrackers ("bazookas"), causing a chain reaction.
 A second explosion followed 10 minutes later, and a third, the most powerful, occurred at 4:00 pm, felt 4 km away.
 Over 20 explosions ensued, with smoke visible 8 km away.

 The blasts destroyed the factory and nearby Kampung Baru Sungai Buloh, collapsing homes, shattering windows up to 7 km away in Seri Menjalara and Selayang, and damaging adjacent factories.
 Vehicles, including cars and motorcycles, were destroyed, and the nearby Sungai Buloh Military Camp was affected.
 Workers fled, but many were injured or killed by debris, heat, or collapsing structures.

 Firefighters faced challenges due to low water pressure, distant hydrants, rapid fire spread, and ongoing explosions.
 Nine ambulances from Kuala Lumpur Hospital and University of Malaya Medical Centre transported victims, with civilians using trucks and vans to assist.
 Toxic gas from chemical reactions during cleanup posed health risks, affecting over 50 rescuers with breathing difficulties and skin irritation.